benji-edwards/covid_19/covid_19_analysis.md

 # Tidy

 Now let’s tidy the data so it can be analyzed.
+I want to summarize all of the cases and deaths by county.

 ``` r
 us_cases_clean <- us_covid_cases %>%